jovotech/learn-jovo/tutorials/twilio-autopilot-hello-world/README.md

 ## Testing your Twilio Autopilot Bot

-First, run your Jovo Webhook using the `jovo run` command:
+If you haven't done so already, run your Jovo Webhook using the `jovo run` command:

 ```sh
 $ jovo run